stas/jsonapi.rb/README.md

  * `polymorphic`: will add and detect the `_type` attribute and class to the defined list of polymorphic relationships

+This functionality requires support for _inflections_.
+If your project uses `active_support` or `rails` you don't need to do anything.
+Alternatively, we will try to load a lightweight alternative to `active_support/inflector` provided by the `dry/inflector` gem, please make sure it's added if you want to benefit from this feature.

 ## Development

 After checking out the repo, run `bundle` to install dependencies.